cemlyn007/water-simulator/README.md

 * Uses pure OpenGL with no external libraries

 This application has been tested with Python 3.10 on CPU and METAL GPU on MacOS.
 It should work on any platform that supports `JAX` and `OpenGL`.
 On my MacBook Pro (M1) it runs at 350fps with 101x101 grid when using JAX CPU.
+On a Linux x86_64 machine with a NVIDIA 1080, I was also able to achieve ~350fps with 101x101 grid when using JAX CUDA.

 ## Run Instructions
 First make sure you have Python.
 You may want to change how you install JAX so that you can run on CPU, GPU or METAL GPU.
 By default I have assumed you want to run the simulator code CPU which is easiest and fastest.